ismaeElias/ismaeElias/README.md

 I am working with full stack development and attending graduate school on cloud development

-- 🔭 I'm currently working on cloud projects in company using Java, AWS and AngularJS
+- 🔭 I'm currently working on cloud projects in company using Java, AWS and Angular
-- 🌱 I'm currently learning more about Java and Flutter
+- 🌱 I'm currently learning more about Java and AWS
 - 🤝 I’m looking to collaborate on projects open sources and ONG's

 ----------